 Why bother Growing Ginger in the UK?

-Ginger thrives in warm, humid conditions, making the UK’s climate less than ideal.
-However, with containers, greenhouses, or indoor setups, growing ginger is achievable.
+Ginger thrives in warm, humid conditions, making our UK climate less than ideal.
+However, with containers, greenhouses, or a warm balcony garden, growing ginger is achievable.
 Homegrown ginger offers a fresher flavour and avoids pesticides often found in store-bought varieties.
 Plus, ginger’s lush foliage adds tropical flair to gardens!

 Selecting the Right Ginger Rhizomes